raspberrypilearning/build-first-robot/worksheet.md

 - Print this file to make a paper template
 - Use this file with a laser cutter

-## Step 2: Build the Robot Chassis
+## Step 2: Build our Robot Chassis
+Unless you have used our Robot chassis, build your chassis by following the manufacturers instructions and move onto Step 3.

 1. Lay out all the parts of your robot chassis.